sj82516/go-singleflight/readme.md

 await Promise.all(promiseList)
 ```
-Source function would only run only `once`.
+Source function would only run `once`.

 ### Using in express server
 It would be useful to prevent multiple db query when cache invalidate, known as cache penetration.